 The \nicer\ data are processed with the \nicer\ data analysis software (NICERDAS) version 2021-04-01\_V008 and CALDB version 20210707.
-We use the standard filtering criteria: the pointing offset is less than $54^{\prime \prime}$, and the pointing direction is more than $40^{\circ}$ away from the bright Earth limb, more than $30^{\circ}$ away from the dark Earth limb, and outside the South Atlantic Anomaly.
-In addition, we remove the data of detectors \# 14 and \# 34 which are affected by episodes of increased electronic noise, and we select events that are not flagged as “overshoot” or “undershoot” resets (EVENT\_FLAGS = bxxxx00) or forced triggers (EVENT\_FLAGS=bx1x000).
+We apply standard filtering criteria: the pointing offset is less than $54^{\prime \prime}$, and the pointing direction is more than $40^{\circ}$ away from the bright Earth limb, more than $30^{\circ}$ away from the dark Earth limb, and outside the South Atlantic Anomaly.
+Additionally, we exclude data from detectors \# 14 and \# 34, which are affected by episodes of increased electronic noise.
+We select events not flagged as “overshoot” or “undershoot” resets (EVENT\_FLAGS = bxxxx00) or forced triggers (EVENT\_FLAGS=bx1x000).
 The standard \nicer\ reduction routine \texttt{nicerl2} is used to process the data.
 The cleaned events are barycenter-corrected using the FTOOL \texttt{barycorr}.
 We extract the energy spectra of the background in each observation using the \texttt{nibackgen3C50} tool \citep{Remillard2022}.
 The Redistribution Matrix File (RMF) and Ancillary Response File (ARF) are created by using the tasks \texttt{nicerrmf} and \texttt{nicerarf}, respectively.